 Find Community at Design for Recovery

-Design for Recovery is a structured sober living home for men located in Mar Vista.
+Design for Recovery – Sober Living East is a structured sober living home for men located in Mar Vista.
 Our program helps young men achieve recovery by providing them with a safe and trigger-free environment.
 Our program is grounded in the 12 steps, and we emphasize strong principles of living such as accountability, integrity, responsibility, and service.
-The residents of our sober living home work daily to strengthen their sobriety one day at a time, while also taking positive steps forward in their lives.
+The residents of our sober living homework daily to strengthen their sobriety one day at a time, while also taking positive steps forward in their lives.

-Perhaps the most important benefit of living at Design for Recovery is the sense of community.
+Perhaps the most important benefit of living at Design for Recovery – Sober Living East is the sense of community.
 Addiction experts call substance use disorder a “disease of isolation.”
 At Design for Recovery, young men have the opportunity to connect to others with similar experiences.
 Research on sober living homes demonstrates that people who obtain peer support are more likely to stay sober even years after graduating.
-Aside from protecting against relapse, however, these relationships are long term sources of joy, meaning, fulfillment, and fun.
+Aside from protecting against relapse, however, these relationships are long-term sources of joy, meaning, fulfillment, and fun.

-It is our philosophy at Design for Recovery that recovery is much more than mere physical abstinence from drugs and alcohol.
+It is our philosophy at Design for Recovery – Sober Living East that recovery is much more than mere physical abstinence from drugs and alcohol.
 It entails developing a new approach to life — what we call a design for living.
 In our sober living home, residents address underlying issues, such as mental health conditions and complex family dynamics.
 Above all, they take concrete steps toward building better futures for themselves.
-It may take some time, but by learning new skills, developing new career goals, and connecting to the broader recovery community in LA, young men can build the solid foundation they need to stay sober in the years to come — and to face any challenge that presents itself.
+It may take some time, but by learning new skills, developing new career goals, and connecting to the broader sober living Los Angeles homes, young men can build the solid foundation they need to stay sober in the years to come — and to face any challenge that presents itself.